Ding Ling: Political imprisonment in Nanjing

+According to Ding, Yao Pengzi informed her in April 1934 that Feng had disclosed her address to the KMT, leading to her arrest.
+She ended her sexual relationship with Feng upon hearing this.
+In October 1934, Ding gave birth to a child whose father was Feng.

+Ding described her time in the KMT's captivity in her 1983 memoir The World of Demons and Monsters.
+According to her memoir, Ding attempted to kill herself by hanging during her captivity, but Feng intervened.
+Ding's works later in life portray Feng in a neutral light.

+Ding escaped with the assistance of the CCP.
 In July 1936, arranged by Feng Xuefeng, Ding fled Nanjing on train and came to Shanghai.
-On the night of the Mid-Autumn Festival, she escaped from a hiding place at a friend's house in Shanghai and arrived in Xi'an in early October, after which she made her way to the Communist base of Yan'an the month after.
+On the night of the Mid-Autumn Festival, she escaped from a hiding place at a friend's house in Shanghai and arrived in Xi'an in early October, after which she made her way to the CCP revolutionary base area of Yan'an the month after.

 Early life in Yan'an

-Ding Ling became one of the most influential figures in Yan'an cultural circles, serving as director of the Chinese Literature and Arts Association and editing a newspaper literary supplement.
-As arguably the most famous writer who came to the Communist-controlled Yan'an area from the Kuomintang-controlled area, she initially enjoyed close relations with many top Communist leaders.
-At the end of 1936, Mao Zedong wrote and dedicated the poem "The Immortal from Linjiang" to her:壁上红旗飘落照，西风漫卷孤城，保安人物一时新，洞中开宴会，招待出牢人，纤笔一支谁与拟，三千毛瑟精兵，阵图开向陇山东，昨日文小姐，今日武将军.
+Ding Ling became one of the most influential figures in Yan'an cultural circles.
+Within days of arriving, she had a major role in establishing the Chinese Literature and Arts Association, which was the first literary organization in the Yan'an base area.
+As arguably the most famous writer who came to Yan'an area from the KMT-controlled areas, she initially enjoyed close relations with many top CCP leaders.
+At the end of 1936, Mao Zedong wrote and dedicated the poem The Immortals at the River: To Ding Ling.
+In it, he compared, Ding Ling's literary prowess to military prowess.
+It is the only one of Mao's poems that he ever dedicated to a writer.

-"Gently billowing the red flag on the city wall, the West Wind envelops the lonely city.
-New men and women suddenly arrive, and a banquet is held in the yaodong caves to receive our released prisoner (Ding Ling).
-To your elegant brush, who can compare?
-For your brush is like three thousand crack troops wielding rifles, advancing in formation towards Longshan Mountain.
-Yesterday you were a literary lady, today you become a martial general."